 - And, perhaps try a product like Feliway.

-The cat introduction guide provided by the Humane Society of Huron Valley is detailed and through.
+The cat introduction guide provided by the Humane Society of Huron Valley is detailed and thorough.
 You should follow the steps even if the cat was okay with other cats at the rescue (or wherever the cat came from).
 Your resident cat is a different cat so there will be an adjustment period (for most cats).

 So, why didn’t I do this with Charlotte?